CHiPs44/hagl_pico_vgaboard/example/images/README.md

 # Images

-Let's talk a little about the images provided with the eample code.
+Let's talk a little about the images provided with this example code.

 ## Sources